JakeGrainger/SpatialMultitaper.jl/docs/src/tutorials/basic_estimation.md

 ## Visualising the output
 The spectral estimate is returned as a `Spectra` object.
 There are various transformations we can apply to this object.
-But if we want to visualise the raw output, we can get the wavenumbers and power from the fields `wavenumber` and `power` respectively.
-The object is multidimensional, but we can index it to get the estimate between two processes.
+The object is multidimensional, but we can index it to get the estimate between two
+processes:

 ````@example basic_estimation
 spec11 = spec[1, 1]
 ````

+this returns the spectrum of the first process with itself, i.e. the power spectrum of the first process.
+Similarly, `spec[1, 2]` would return the cross-spectrum between the first and second processes.

 Certain marginal transformations are available, such as taking the real part:

 ````@example basic_estimation
-r_spec11 = real.(spec11)
+r_spec11 = real(spec11)
 ````

-Then to plot we can use collect to convert any object to a tuple of (x, y, ..., power) and then splat into the appropriate plotting function
+Then to plot we can use collect to convert the estimate to a tuple of (x, y, ..., power) and then splat into the appropriate plotting function

 ````@example basic_estimation